 - (a) Presiding Officer in the Mayor's Absence.
 In the Mayor's absence, acts as the Presiding Officer at City Council meetings assuring all meetings are conducted in an orderly, efficient and impartial manner, and in accordance with legal requirements.
 Carries out Presiding Officer duties as described in Section 3.07, paragraph (a). - (b) Ceremonial Head in the Mayor's Absence.
 In the Mayor's absence, acts as the ceremonial head or representative of the City at various civic affairs. - (c) Spokesperson for the Council in the Mayor's Absence.
 In the Mayor's absence, acts as spokesperson for the Council when appropriate media or external organization requests are made and will represent the Council's official position.
-The Mayor Pro Tem does not take a policy position as Mayor Pro Tem, but acts as one of the five Councilmembers. - (d) Signatory Function in Mayor's Absence.
+The Mayor Pro Tem does not take a policy position as Mayor Pro Tem but acts as one of the five Councilmembers. - (d) Signatory Function in Mayor's Absence.
 In the Mayor's absence, acts as signatory to all documents requiring Council execution, except as otherwise provided in the Municipal Code. - (e) Declarations and Proclamations.
-In the Mayor's absence, issues proclamations, makes declarations, and extends official recognition of groups or events.
+In the Mayor's absence, issues proclamations, makes declarations and extends official recognition of groups or events.

-3.09 ESTABLISHMENT AND APPOINTMENT OF COMMISSIONS, BOARDS AND COMMITTEES
+3.09 COMMISSIONS, BOARDS AND COMMITTEES ESTABLISHED BY CITY COUNCIL

 Introduction.
-The Council shall establish such commissions, boards, and committees as they deem appropriate to provide policy advice.
-Each commission, board, and committee, shall be advisory only, unless otherwise specified in the ordinance or resolution establishing the commission, board, or committee.
-A specific ordinance or resolution shall be adopted for each commission, board or committee stating its purpose, duties, residency requirements and number of members.
-Agendas, and meeting minutes of commissions, boards and committees (if any), shall be distributed to the City Council.
-Unless otherwise provided by law or the document establishing the commission, board or committee, the Council may, by a vote of three Councilmembers, remove any person appointed to such body(ies) at any time at a special or regular Council meeting, with or without cause.
+The Council shall establish such commissions, boards, and committees as it deems appropriate to provide policy advice.
+Each commission, board, and committee shall be advisory only, unless otherwise specified in the ordinance or resolution establishing the commission, board, or committee.
+A specific ordinance or resolution shall be adopted for each commission, board, or committee stating its purpose, duties, residency requirements and number of members.
+Agendas and meeting minutes of commissions, boards, and committees (if any), shall be distributed to the City Council.
 Any single member of such commission, board and committee will serve as Chair only once in a three-year cycle.

 Application Process.
-The City Council shall periodically consider appointments to its commissions, boards and committees, as deemed necessary by the City Clerk's review of upcoming or current vacancies due to the expiring terms or the resignation of members.
+The City Council shall periodically consider appointments to its commissions, boards, and committees, as deemed necessary by the City Clerk's review of upcoming or current vacancies due to the expiring terms or the resignation of members.
 The City Clerk shall advertise for applications to fill vacancies on commissions, boards and committees as required by State law.